-RAY JOHNSON Plumbing, Heating, Gas, & HVAC has been serving the North Shore, Vancouver and Burnaby since 1940.
-During that time we have been a part of the local history and have seen a considerable amount of growth in the neighbourhoods, communities, and cities that we serve.
+RAY JOHNSON Plumbing, Heating, Gas, & HVAC has been serving the North Shore, Vancouver and Burnaby for many years.
+The company collectively, has been a part of the local history and have seen a considerable amount of growth in the neighbourhoods, communities, and cities that we serve.
 The roots of the RAY JOHNSON Plumbing, Heating, Gas, & HVAC company intertwines with that of the local professional sports teams, the B.C.
 Lions, the Vancouver Canucks, and the Vancouver Whitecaps as well as public transportation infrastructure such as Seabus and the Skytrain and watershed events such as Expo ’86 and the 2010 Winter Olympics.
 Our history blends with the events, and what we do is part of what makes the North Shore, Vancouver and Burnaby great places to live and work.

 Here are a few examples of what was happening and where we were as it was news.